Skip to content

 Connect-MSIntuneGraph -TenantID contoso.onmicrosoft.com -ClientId "f99877d5-f757-438e-b12b-d905b00ea6f3" -ClientSecret <secret>

-The example listing below retrieves the list of Visual C++ Redistributables for the 2022 version, download the installers to C:\Temp\VcRedist and imports each Redistributable into the target Intune tenant as separate application.
+The following example retrieves the list of Visual C++ Redistributables for the 2022 release, downloads the installers, and imports each as a Win32 app into Intune:

 $VcList = Get-VcList -Release "2022" | Save-VcRedist -Path C:\Temp\VcRedist